SOCR/SOCRAT/README.md

     $> cd SOCRAT
     $> npm install
-    $> bower install

-This will install all the dependencies mentioned in package.json and bower.json files.
+This will install all the dependencies mentioned in package.json files.

-Start the server!
-See the application running at localhost:9000!
+Start the server and see the application running at localhost:8080:

-    $> grunt serve
+    $> npm run serve

 To start unit-test use.
 Status information will appear in the new browser window.
 Test runner will log into console.

-    $> grunt test
+    $> npm run test

 Motivation